-The first time I tried hitchhiking in Costa Rica, I was scared shitless and worried I’d made a huge mistake, but all turned out well and I felt a warmth in met I’d never felt before when I alighted from the car.
+The first time I tried hitchhiking in Costa Rica, I was scared shitless and worried I’d made a huge mistake, but all turned out well and I felt a warmth in me I’d never felt before when I alighted from the car.
 There’s something so humbling and reassuring about hitchhiking.

 South America is the fifth continent I’ve hitchhiked on.
-In Asia, I went through two provinces in China almost exclusively using my thumb and in Mozambique in Africa it was one of the safer ways to get around, believe it or not.
+In Asia, I went through two provinces in China almost exclusively using my thumb, and in Mozambique in Africa it was one of the safer ways to get around, believe it or not.

-I embarked on this journey of two weeks and roughly 1000 kilometers (≈621 miles) with Steve who had already done it once in the reverse from South to North three years prior.
+I embarked on this journey of two weeks and roughly 1000 kilometers (≈621 miles) with Steve who had already done it once in the reverse from south to north three years prior.
 This time, he returned with the goal of making a documentary out of the experience, and I had a goal of seeing as much of beautiful Patagonia as possible.

 We started with a few bus rides and ferry combinations from Bariloche to Puerto Montt in Chile.
 We boarded an early morning bus from there to Chaitén, a town that was mostly destroyed by a volcanic eruption in 2008.
 While everyone survived, as the town was evacuated in time, the evidence is still everywhere from the beach covered in volcanic ash to the houses still partially buried by the mud and debris.

-However it was peaceful and quiet in a way that would come to define the entire Carretera Austral, a road connecting tiny villages, simple homes, welcoming and curious people, and the least-known parts of Patagonia and South America in general.
+However, it was peaceful and quiet in a way that would come to define the entire Carretera Austral, a road connecting tiny villages, simple homes, welcoming and curious people, and the least-known parts of Patagonia and South America in general.

-Standing on the road outside of town the next morning, It didn’t take long for the first ride to come.
+Standing on the road outside of town the next morning, it didn’t take long for the first ride to come.
 It was a local restaurant owner named Christian who was on his way to Futaleufú, a rafting town a few hours off of the Carretera Austral.
 He was a young man of few words but with a handsome smile and a love for top 40 music.
-He dropped us at the junction between his turnoff and ours and immediately my heart sank.
+He dropped us at the junction between his turnoff and ours, and immediately my heart sank.

 “Uh oh, competition,” Steve said as we surveyed the situation.
 There were already tons of hitchhikers on the road.

-On the north end of the Carretera Austral, you tend to see a lot of Chilenos, mainly from Santiago, starting out the trip and as you get farther south and even more rural, the numbers drop as they run out of time and have to return home.
+On the north end of the Carretera Austral, you tend to see a lot of Chilenos, mainly from Santiago, starting out the trip, and as you get farther south and even more rural, the numbers drop as they run out of time and have to return home.
 This part was the most crowded we would encounter.

-We walked several hundred meters to what looked like no-man’s land.
-There was a tiny town nearby for snacks and food but otherwise, it was just a hot day with low prospects as car after car sped by us.
+We walked several hundred meters to what looked like no man’s land.
+There was a tiny town nearby for snacks and food, but otherwise, it was just a hot day with low prospects as car after car sped by us.
 I didn’t want to keep going.
 I wished so hard that day that there was a reliable way to go by bus.

-When lunchtime rolled around I went to the town to search out a place to eat.
+When lunchtime rolled around, I went to town to search out a place to eat.
 I looked around and saw tons more groups than there were before.
-They had just filled in spots along the road and we had been sitting like fools at the very end.
+They had just filled in spots along the road, and we had been sitting like fools at the very end.
 We waited for 8 hours that day for a ride.
 As night was falling most of the others gave up.
 A bus that was too full to stop sped on by, as happened often on that route, the driver shrugging in apology.
 Steve and I figured we’d give it ten more minutes before setting up the tent and calling the day a loss.

 Just then a car came by with only two spots in the back.
-He passed a group of three ahead of us and I held up two fingers anxiously.
+He passed a group of three ahead of us, and I held up two fingers anxiously.
 He returned the peace-sign two and pulled over just as night was falling.